The Psychology of Watch Collecting: Influence, Impulse, and the Watches We Keep

 What habits have you had to unlearn?

-What helps you slow down, trust your taste, or resist the churn?
+What helps you slow down, trust your taste, or resist the churn I’ve spoken about?

-Because growth in this hobby doesn’t happen in isolation.
-It happens in conversation.
+Our collective growth in this hobby doesn’t happen in isolation; it happens by continuing the conversation with each other.

 Buy a watch.
 Wear it.
 Talk about it.
-Sit with it.
+Maybe even keep it?

 And try to make it last forever.